Building Widgets with SwiftUI and WidgetKit

 The Widget Extension

 A widget is created by adding a widget extension to an existing app.
-A widget extension consists of a Swift file, an optional intent definition file (required if the widget is to be user configurable), an asset catalog and an Info. plist file.
+A widget extension consists of a Swift file, an app configuration intent class (required if the widget is to be user configurable), an asset catalog, and an Info. plist file.

 The widget itself is declared as a structure conforming to the Widget protocol, and it is within this declaration that the basic configuration of the widget is declared.
 The body of a typical widget declaration will include the following items: